RenzHoly/blog/resume.md

 Experiences
 ----
 #####Android Development | Full-time Internship | 2015.03 - 2015.08
-- Joined as the NO.5 member and take charge of Android development of [即刻](http://jike.ruguoapp.com)
+- Joined as the NO.5 member and took charge of Android development of [即刻](http://jike.ruguoapp.com)
 - Start from zero and learn by doing.
 The initial version went online in 5 weeks
 - Developed all 1.x versions alone.
 Took part in 2.0 version development
 - Refactored the backend scraping system within one weekend